Skip to main content

 • Both API key and secret key are sensitive.
 Never share them with anyone.
 If you notice unusual activity in your account, immediately revoke all the keys and contact Binance support.

-• API keys can be configured to allow access only to certain types of secure methods.
+• API keys can be configured to allow access only to certain types of secure endpoints.

 • For example, you can have an API key with TRADE permission for trading, while using a separate API key with USER_DATA permission to monitor your order status.